sajidhamdard/learnjavascript/notes/Hindi/10-operators.md

 ```

 In this example, the expression `num2 * 2` is evaluated first (giving us 10), and then added to num1, giving a result of 20.

-I hope this helps you understand operator precedence in JavaScript!